AlexCan36/regex/gist-template.md

 ### Look-ahead and Look-behind
 Lookahead allows to add a condition for “what follows”.
 Lookbehind is similar, but it looks behind.
 ## Author
-My name is Alex Canez i have an extensive sales background in telecomunications but im still learning the web industry , follow my progress in my github
+My name is Alex Canez i have an extensive background in telecomunications and im still learning the web industry , follow my progress in my github :
 ```
 https://github.com/AlexCan36
 ```